music-suite/music-suite/docs/src/User-Guide.md

 <!-- TODO pattern coockbook, a la https://doc.sccode.org/Tutorials/A-Practical-Guide/PG_01_Introduction.html -->

-## Time-varying values
+## Signals

 The structures we have been dealing with so far are all discrete, capturing some (potentially infinite) set of *time points* or *notes*.
-We will now look at an alternative time structure where this is not necessarily the case. @[Behavior] represents a *time-varying values*, or functions of time.
+We will now look at an alternative time structure where this is not necessarily the case. @[Signals] represents a *time-varying values*, or functions of time.

 TODO example

-Behaviours are continous, which implies that:
+Signals are continous, which implies that:

 - They are defined at *any point in time*.
 A behavior always has a value, unlike, e.g. aligned boices.

 - They can change at infinitely small intervals.
-Just like with vector graphics, behaviours allow us to zoom in arbitrarily close, and potentially discover new changes.
-Thus it is (in general) nonsensical to talk about *when* a behaviour changes.
+Just like with vector graphics, signal allow us to zoom in arbitrarily close, and potentially discover new changes.
+Thus it is (in general) nonsensical to talk about *when* a signal changes.

+TODO rename Reactive -> StepSignal or similar

 A @[Reactive] is a discrete behabior, e.g. a time-varing value that can only change at certain well-known locations.
 A @[Reactibe] value is similar to a @[Voice], but stretches out indefinately in both directions.